AndrewRot/Array.prototype.uniqBy-Proposal/README.md

 }
 ```

 This implementation works well when uniquing by a single field.
 However, becomes problematic when you wish to uniqBy using multiple fields on an object.
-This could be improved by using Immutable Records, see proposal: link to it.
+This could be improved by using Immutable Records, see (proposal)[https://github.com/tc39/proposal-record-tuple].
 Immutable Records have built-in object equality which could be used in the following way to support uniqBy multiple fields:

 Implementation 1.b:
 ```